oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

  2. CopyImageCommand will be responsible for running the CopyImageVDSCommand in order to perform the image copying.
 The command will clone the image entity , and the required parameters (such as the source and target storage domain for the given image) to CopyImageVDSCommand.
 A concrete task to monitor the progress of the copy image (asynchronous operation at VDSM) will be created, using the new VM as the entity for which all the tasks will be created.
- The diagram below presents the class diagram for the commands + changes in the existing code
+ The diagram below presents the class diagram for the commands + changes in the existing design (prior to introduction of this feature)
 ![](Clone_flow_vm_from_snapshot_new_2.jpg "fig:Clone_flow_vm_from_snapshot_new_2.jpg")
  a.
 BaseImagesCommand
 This existing class will undergo the following changes: